-About: Feline herpes is a highly infectious upper respiratory infection caused by the feline herpes virus (FHV-1).
+About: Feline herpes is a highly contagious upper respiratory infection caused by the feline herpes virus (FHV-1).
 Kittens and senior cats are most at risk.

 Symptoms: Eye and nose discharge, sneezing, fever, loss of appetite, drooling and corneal ulcers.

 Diagnosis: Presenting symptoms and a nasal or eye swab sent for PCR testing.

 Treatment: Supportive care such as nutritional and fluid support, remove discharges from the eyes and nose antiviral medications.

 What is feline herpes?